Schuch666/TEMPO_Training/README.md

 ![*Figure 2* - TEMPO HCHO for 2023-07.](https://raw.githubusercontent.com/schuch666/TEMPO_training/master/FIG/WRF-Chem-GHG_hcho-2024-07-01.png)

-## 3. Model evaluation using satellite data from TEMPO
+## 3. Model Evaluation using Satellite data from TEMPO

 The evaluation itself is very simple, but require the code and outputs from previsous steps, the function `sat()` is used to evaluate two `SpatRaster` (obeject from the `terra` R-package) and include:
 - remove 6 points close to the model lateral boundary